Angle Icon

 These notes are also suitable for documenting follow-up visits for chronic disease management.
 They help in assessing the effectiveness of the prescribed treatment and medication.

-What to include
+What to include in mental health notes

 Here are a few elements to add to your behavioral and mental health notes template: